-Method 1: Getting Out Files from a Dead Laptop Hard Drive that Won’t Boot
+Method 1: Retrieve Data from a Dead Laptop Hard Drive That Won't Boot

 If the computer cannot boot from the primary hard drive, you need an installation media or bootable media.
 So, you will have to boot the computer using the installation/bootable media; once the computer has powered on, you should be able to open the problematic drive and copy out your files into a secondary storage or external hard drive.

 But, if you don’t have a bootable or installation media, there’s no way this method will work for you.
 Notwithstanding, there are quite many tools that allow you to create bootable media so you can boot your computer when the primary hard drive refuses to load the OS and boot the system as usual.
 If you’re not ready for this stress, try the other methods below.

 Method 2: Transfer the Files to a New PC

 This is literally the best and simplest method, but it requires you to have access to another computer system and also get an external hard drive casing.
 In this method, you’re required to remove the problematic hard drive and insert it into another computer that is in perfect condition, then copy out your files.
 Here are the steps:

 - Uninstall the problematic hard drive from the “dead laptop”

 - Put the hard drive in an external HDD casing